May 25, 2018 11:01a.m.

-National Weather Service has issues a flood warning for rain and snow melt in Northwestern Cascade County.
+The National Weather Service has issued a flood warning for rain and snow melt in Northwestern Cascade County.
 Water levels along the Sun River continue to rise due to ongoing snowmelt.
 Rises will increase more quickly as showers and thunderstorms develop along the Sun River and its tributaries over the next couple of days.
 Flood stage will be reached later this evening or tonight at Simms and Fort Shaw, cresting at 8.7 feet by Saturday.
 Flood stage is expected to be reached at Vaughn by late Thursday or Friday, cresting at 6.7 feet on Saturday.
 Significant inundation is expected across portions of the town of Sun River and surrounding low lying areas.
 Flood waters will impact Highway 200 through Sun River.
 Near Vaughn, flood waters will mostly impact low loying agricultural areas.
 More information is available from the National Weather Service website.

 May 11, 2018 10:15 p.m.